tencentyun/qcloud-documents/api/计算与网络/云硬盘/快照相关接口/查询快照列表_en.md

 | storageSize | Int | The size of cloud disk creating this snapshot.
 When using a snapshot to create an elastic cloud storage, the size of the newly created elastic cloud storage must be larger than this size |

-## 4. Error Code List
+## 4. Error Codes

 The following list only provides the business logic error codes for this API.
-For additional common error codes, refer to [Cloud Block Storage Error Codes](https://www.qcloud.com/doc/api/364/4207).
+For common error codes, refer to [Cloud Block Storage Error Codes](https://www.qcloud.com/doc/api/364/4207).

 | Error Code | English Description | Error Description |
 | ------- | ------- | ------- |